 - A person who is not registered may not vote.

 You can start the registration process by using our convenient online Voter Registration Application.
-The completed application must be printed and signed.
-The application may be mailed or delivered to either of our office locations.

 You may register to vote or obtain a Voter Registration Application at many other locations in Nassau County.
 Click here for a complete list.